-A Stage 2/3 Local Air Quality Management Review & Assessment Report for Banbridge District was appraised by the University of the West of England (UWE) on behalf of the Environment & Heritage Service.
-This report was accepted by the Environment & Heritage Service, with the condition that a supplementary document highlighting the impact of SO2 emissions from domestic coal burning in Banbridge and PM10 emissions from RMC Catherwood Quarry should be submitted.
-The conclusions reached in the Stage 2/3 Review and Assessment and the subsequent supplementary document, were that no further detailed assessments were required at this time for any of the pollutants reviewed and that there was currently no requirement for any statutory Air Quality Management Areas (AQMAs) to be declared.
+A Updating and Screening Assessment Report for Banbridge District Council was appraised by the University of the West of England (UWE) on behalf of the Environment & Heritage Service in May 2006.
+This report was accepted by the Environment & Heritage Service, with no conditions.
+No further detailed assessments were required at this time for any of the pollutants reviewed and there was currently no requirement for any statutory Air Quality Management Areas (AQMAs) to be declared.

-Preparation of this Progress Report is the final activity prescribed in the timetable for the First Round of reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
-The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2003/2004.
+Preparation of this Progress Report is the final activity prescribed in the timetable for the Second Round of reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
+The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2006.